storybookjs/ember/docs/writing-stories/play-function.md

 ## Working with the Canvas

-With each interaction you write inside your `play` function when Storybook executes it, it starts from the top-level element of the Canvas, acceptable for smaller components (e.g., buttons, checkboxes, text inputs).
-For complex components (e.g., forms, pages), we recommend that you adjust your stories and start from the component's root, for example:
+By default, each interaction you write inside your `play` function will be executed starting from the top-level element of the Canvas.
+This is acceptable for smaller components (e.g., buttons, checkboxes, text inputs), but can be inefficient for complex components (e.g., forms, pages).
+To accommodate this, you can adjust your interactions to start execution from the component's root.
+For example:

 <!-- prettier-ignore-start -->